-I enjoy creative presentations, perspectives outside the box and when consultations develop such vigour that you can literally see the bulb switching on overhead.
-With schainundkuchenbrandt I contribute my expertise to the development of training concepts and methods.
-Furthermore, I accompany our clients in the context of solution-oriented individual consultations involving topics such as career development, identifying and activating individual resources, and professional perspectives outside the academic system.
+I like creative presentations, looking beyond the horizon, and when consultations create so much momentum that you can literally see that ‘light bulb moment’ arising.
+At schainundkuchenbrandt, I use my expertise to develop our training concepts and methods.
+In addition, I support our clients in the context of solution-oriented individual consultations on topics such as career development, the development of individual resources and career prospects outside the academic system.

 - since 04/2014

 - Occupational psychologist at a federal agency

 - Research Associate, Westfälische Wilhelms-Universität Münster